 As we transition into the next phase of IPS’ Great Relationships in Product Design campaign we are shifting our focus on “Building” great relationships.
 There are many aspects that go into building a great relationship, but one of the most essential factors is being able to effectively collaborate with others.
 Collaboration is vital in developing the best design.
 Day in and day out, IPS handles an array of projects from multiple industries which results in every day being a little different.
 This challenge excites our engineers because they are constantly finding a solution to a variety of customer projects and problems.

 By demonstrating one of the company’s core values, “Together We’ll Do Great Things” IPS continues to build mutual trust and gain momentum after the initial relationship is formulated.
 When done correctly, collaboration ultimately saves money, time, headaches and even heart attacks!
-The purpose of the LEGO Hackathon was to demonstrate regardless of what kind of project or problem is presented, IPS will always tackles the problem through successful cross department relationships and straight talk communication.
+The purpose of the LEGO Hackathon was to demonstrate regardless of what kind of project or problem is presented, IPS will always tackle the problem through successful cross-department relationships and straight talk communication.
 The LEGO Hackathon allowed us to showcase how together we can do great things.

 The hackathon started with an IPS team member picked one of the four themes out of a hat which told them what they would have to build in only 45 minutes.
 The team members were only allowed to use the LEGOs they were provided and had no prior knowledge of what they were going to have to build .
 The task they chose was to build an amusement park.

-They had to find a solution through team work, open mindedness and synergy to get the project done efficiently and effectively.
+They had to find a solution through teamwork, open mindedness and synergy to get the project done efficiently and effectively.
 When the theme was picked I personally thought that it was impossible for them to build something great, especially with the time deadline and having 1,500 LEGOs scattered across the table.

 However, according to IPS Mechanical Engineer Daniella Strat, who has over 25 years of expertise in the industry,